-1. What a safety observation report covers
+How can you prepare a safety observation report example?

 Examples of safety observations include: